 Form 8582, Passive Activity Loss Limitations is used to calculate the amount of any passive activity loss that a taxpayer can take in a given year.
-(Limiting passive activity losses began with the Tax Reform Act of 1986 as a means of discouraging economic activity undertaken strictly as a tax shelter.)
+For more information on passive activity losses, see here.

-Form 8582 is automatically generated by TaxSlayer Pro based on information provided elsewhere in the return.
-Certain adjustments to modify adjusted gross income (for Form 8582 purposes) and/or adjust calculated entries pulled from Schedule D, Form 4797, or Form 6252 are permitted.
-However, if Form 8582 is included in a return it cannot be removed, and a passive loss that has been limited cannot be taken.
-Moreover, regardless of the number or complexity of passive activities the taxpayer has, only one Form 8582 is filed.
+Form 8582 is automatically generated by TaxSlayer Pro based on information provided elsewhere in the return, and only a few lines can be directly edited.
+If Form 8582 is included in a return it cannot be removed, and a passive loss that has been limited cannot be taken.
+Regardless of the number or complexity of passive activities the taxpayer has, only one Form 8582 is filed.

-To review the calculation of any passive activity loss limitation, from the Main Menu of the tax return (Form 1040) select
+To review the form and its calculation of any passive activity loss limitation, from the Main Menu of the tax return (Form 1040) select

 - View Results

-To edit the Passive Activity Loss Limitations on Form 8582, from the Main Menu of the tax return (Form 1040) select:
+The form allows for certain adjustments to the calculated entries pulled from Schedule D, Form 4797, or Form 6252.
+To make these adjustments on Form 8582, from the Main Menu of the tax return (Form 1040) select:

 - Income Menu